niconerd-zz/extensions/README.md

 ## Step 5) Specify extension properties (optional)

-A variety of arguments can be specified for an extension.
-Typically they are set within the public `construct()` function.
+A variety of properties can be specified for an extension.
+Typically they are set within the public `construct()` function:

 ```
 /**